breezy-codes/breezy-codes.github.io/intro.md

 # I'm Brianna but you can call me Breezy

-I'm currently completing an Honours Bachelor's degree in Cybersecurity at Deakin University, with a WAM of 95.75.
-My dedication to academic excellence has been recognised through awards including the Deakin Scholarship for Excellence and the Associate Dean Summer Research Scholarship.
-My Honours research focuses on developing a mathematical framework for optical x-haul network design to support reconfigurable 6G networks using O-RAN technology.
+I have completed an Honours Bachelor’s degree in Cybersecurity at Deakin University, graduating with first class honours and a WAM of 96.
+My academic performance has been recognised through awards including the Deakin Scholarship for Excellence and the Associate Dean Summer Research Scholarship.

+My Honours research focused on developing a mathematical framework for optical x-haul network design to support reconfigurable 6G networks using O-RAN architectures.
+Building on this foundation, I am now enrolled in a Doctor of Philosophy (PhD) at Deakin University.
+My doctoral research extends this work into disaster recovery and disaster-resilient network design, with a particular focus on natural hazards and their impact on telecommunications infrastructure.
+The research emphasises mathematical modelling, optimisation, and network resilience to support robust and adaptive communication networks under disruptive events.

 ---

 ## My Academic Journey

-Throughout my studies, I've achieved several academic highlights, including features in the *Deakin Maths Yearbook* for my HD reports on Cryptography (SIT192) Quantum Cryptography (SIT281) and Optimisation and Constraint Programming (SIT316).
-My current research focuses on telecommunication networks, particularly the planning and optimisation of optical xhaul networks to support reconfigurable O-RAN in 6G networks.
-This work builds on my previous research during the Associate Deakin Research Summer Scholarship, where I initially explored computer networks and developed a strong interest in Radio Access Networks (RAN).
+Throughout my studies, I have achieved several academic highlights, including features in the Deakin Maths Yearbook for my HD reports in Cryptography (SIT192), Quantum Cryptography (SIT281), and Optimisation and Constraint Programming (SIT316).
+My research focuses on telecommunications networks, particularly the planning and optimisation of optical x-haul networks to support reconfigurable O-RAN architectures for 6G networks.
+This work builds on my research conducted under the Associate Deakin Research Summer Scholarship, where I initially explored computer networks and developed a strong interest in Radio Access Networks (RAN).

-I recently presented my work at the **Optical Fiber Communications Conference (OFC)**.
-I have since submitted a paper extending my OFC research, as well as a survey paper on reconfigurable RAN for IEEE, which discusses network planning, resource allocation, and the challenges of implementing beyond 5G networks.
-I am now actively working on a new paper focused on the operations research aspects of these problems.
+I presented this research at the Optical Fiber Communications Conference (OFC), with the extended version of this work subsequently published in the Journal of Optical Communications and Networking (JOCN).
+I also currently have a survey paper on telecommunication network planning and dimensioning methodologies under review.

 For a detailed overview of my accomplishments, visit [Academic and Research Accomplishments](content/accomplishments.md) and see [Research](content/research.md) to learn more about my research projects.